Homemade Mozzarella Sticks

 I’ve always loved the ooey gooey stretchiness of a mozzarella stick, and admit that the frozen boxes of pre-made cheese sticks were a nostalgic part of my childhood.

-Store-bought ready-made food is convenient, but cheese sticks made from scratch are unmatched.
-They are really easy to make yourself, but there are a few essential techniques to incorporate when making these.
+Store-bought ready-made foods are convenient, but such substitutes can never compare to the flavor and crunch of your own homemade mozzarella sticks made from scratch.
+Fortunately, they are really easy to make yourself, but there are a few essential techniques to incorporate when making these.
 I’ve included these steps in this method and recipe, including a minimum double coating, and freezing before cooking.

 Why This Recipe Is the Best